microsoft/ivy/doc/language.md

 This is a useful shorthand when the declaration of `c.post` is nearby, but should probably be avoided otherwise.

+We can write this:

+    around foo {
+        stmts1
+        ...
+        stmts2
+    }

+as a shorthand for this:

+    before foo {
+        stmts1
+    }

+    after foo {
+        stmts2
+    }

+At present, local variables declared in `stmts1` cannot be referenced in `stmts2`, but the intention os to make this possible, to reduce the need to use `old` in after monitors.

 ### Monitor state

 Usually, monitors contain state components that allow them to remember